 Do you prefer your holidays to be spent laying on the beach, soaking up the sun, with the crisp, clear water lapping at your toes, with an ice cold drink in one hand and your favourite book in the other?
 Or do you like to explore rock pools and do a bit of snorkelling?
 Or perhaps you’re a little more adventurous and want to try your hand at some watersports?

-Whatever floats your boat, you’ll be able to find some fantastic campsites located right on, or nearby some of the best beaches that the UK has to offer.
+Whatever floats your boat, you’ll be able to find some fantastic campsites by the sea located right on, or nearby some of the best beaches that the UK has to offer.
 We’ve handpicked a few for you to consider.

 Scotts Farm, West Wittering, West Sussex